Vayots Dzor, Armenia: Noravank, Jermuk, Areni Wine and the Most Scenic Roads in the Country

 Why Vayots Dzor Is Special

-• medieval monasteries in dramatic settings
+• medieval monasteries in dramatic canyon settings

-• spa-town culture in Jermuk
+• spa-town relaxation in Jermuk

 Noravank Monastery